xiaohenry/reactjs/README.md

     - **Unidirectional** - View is a function of app state; when state changes, the view automatically re-renders itself, so the same state produces the same view.
 Mutation of data is done via actions, so view components subscribe to stores and automatically re-render themselves using the new data.
 Action -> Store -> View

 #### Actions and Stores
+- A **store** is a single source of truth for a part of your app state.

 #### Dispatcher
 When an action is triggered, the dispatcher will get notified, and it will be able to deal w/ possible dependencies between stores.
 It may be that one action needs to happen before another.